Top Manufacturing Engineer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Interest in the role
+• - Interest in manufacturing

 What the interviewer is looking for: